vinothkumarbalakrishnan/RepData_PeerAssessment1/PA1_template.md

 ## 60 2012-11-29        7047.000
 ## 61 2012-11-30       12359.714
 ```
-## Histogram of the total number of steps taken each day
+## 3.4.2 Histogram(New dataset) of the total number of steps taken each day

 ```r
 hist(activitymonitorNewDatasetSum$'Number of steps',